Lower Eyelid Blepharoplasty in St. Louis, MO

 The surgery is an outpatient procedure during which you are under sedation and a local anesthetic.
 You will still feel sleepy afterward, so it’s important to have someone with you to drive you home.
 The procedure can take 1-3 hours depending upon your specific case.
 Based on your anatomy, an incision is made inside the lower lid (our preferred location) or just below your lower eyelashes, so any minor scarring will not be visible after the healing process is complete.
 Sometimes, the doctor needs to remove excess skin, and other times, excess fat is removed or repositioned to smooth the lower lids.

-Only experienced surgeons like Dr. Holds and his associates perform Lower Eyelid Blepharoplasty because it is more challenging than Upper Eyelid Blepharoplasty.
+Only experienced surgeons like our team perform Lower Eyelid Blepharoplasty because it is more challenging than Upper Eyelid Blepharoplasty.
 This is because the area surrounding the lower lids is more sensitive to surgical disturbance, and the aging changes here are more difficult to correct.

 The team at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis is highly experienced with Lower Eyelid Blepharoplasty, having originally described a fat repositioning technique now used by hundreds of surgeons all over the world.
-Dr. Holds and his team have performed this technique on hundreds of patients with generally excellent results.
+Ours team have performed this technique on hundreds of patients with generally excellent results.

 Recovery from Lower Eyelid Surgery

 Most patients will be prescribed eye drops and a medicated ointment to relieve any burning or itching that may occur in the first days after the procedure.
 Ice packs or cold compresses should be used for the first few days to keep swelling down, and it is important to keep your head elevated for a day or two.
 For the majority of patients, the discomfort is very minimal and short-lived, but you can take pain medication, if necessary.

 You will probably be asked to return to the doctor’s office in about a week to have sutures removed and to check on your progress.
 If laser skin resurfacing or a chemical peel has also been performed, a follow-up visit will generally be necessary after 1-2 days.